Logius-standaarden/fsc-core/draft-fsc-core-00.md

 : Document containing the Grants between Peers, defining which interactions between Peers are possible.

 Contract Manager
-: The Contract Manager manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.
+: Manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.

 Grant
 : Defines the interactions between Peers.
-In FSC Core only the Connection Grant is described which specifies the right of a Peer to connect to a Service provided by a Peer.
+In FSC Core only the Connection Grant is described which
+  specifies the right of a Peer to connect to a Service provided by a Peer.

 Service
 : An HTTP API offered to the Group.

 Trust Anchor
-: The Trust Anchor is an authoritative entity for which trust is assumed and not derived.
-In the case of FSC, which uses an X.509 architecture, it is the root certificate from which the whole chain of trust is derived.
+: An authoritative entity for which trust is assumed and not derived.
+In the case of FSC, which uses

-## Purpose

-The Federated Service Connectivity (FSC) specifications describe a way to implement technically interoperable API gateway functionality, covering federated authentication, secure connecting and transaction logging in a large-scale, dynamic API landscape.
-The standard includes the exchange of information and requests about the management of connections and authorizations, in order to make it possible to automate those activities.

-The Core part of the FSC specification achieves inter-organizational, technical interoperability:
-- to discover services
-- to route requests to services in other contexts (e.g. from within organization A to organization B)
-- to request and managing connection rights needed to connect to said services

-All functionality required to achieve technical interoperability is provided by APIs as specified in this RFC.
-This allows for automation of most management tasks, greatly reducing the administrative load and enabling upscaling of inter-organizational usage of services.

-## Overall Operation of FSC Core

-All Peers in a Group announce their HTTP services to the Group by registering them in the Directory.
-Every Group uses one Directory that defines the scope of the Group.
-All Peers use the list of services as provided by the Directory to discover which services are available in the Group.
-With this information, Peers can propose Peer to Peer Contracts.
-Contracts contain Grants that specify which Outways from Peers may connect to which services from Peers.
-Each Contract may contain multiple Grants, defining the rights to connect between Peers.

-Inways are reverse proxies that announce services to the Directory and route incoming connections to those services.
-Outways are forward proxies that discover all available services in the Group and route outgoing connections to services.
-The Directory lists routing information for all services in the Group.

-To connect to a service, the Peer needs a Grant that specifies the connection.
-The FSC Core specification describes how Grants are requested, granted and revoked.
-Once a right to connect is granted, a connection from HTTP Client to HTTP Service will be automatically created everytime an HTTP request to the HTTPS service is made.

-FSC Core specifies the basics for setting up and managing connections in a Group.
-It is RECOMMENDED to use FSC Core with the following extensions, each specified in a dedicated RFC:
-- [FSC Policies](policies/README.md), to use more advanced policies as conditions in Contracts
-- [FSC Logging](logging/README.md), to standardize and link transaction logs
-- [FSC Delegation](delegation/README.md), to delegate the right to connect to a service
-- [FSC Control](control/README.md), to get in control from a management, security and audit perspective
+  an X.509 architecture, it is the root certificate from which the whole chain of trust is derived.

 ## Use cases

 ### Cooperation of multiple organizations

 A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to each-other.

 Organizations can participate in multiple FSC Groups at once.
 This likely happens when using different environments for production, test and more - each environment will require its own Group.